Erioldoesdesign/erioldoesdesign.github.io/_posts/2023-11-17-open-source-design.md

 Maintaining an OSS community comes with it's challenges.
 The project has a decent amount of notoritey and support yet has struggled to solidfy it's governance processes as we have gained both monetary funds and influence in the OSS and design space.

 ## Impact

+My impact on the Open Source Design community group has been most notable where I made efforts to maintain reliable communications, community events and calls as well as make sure routine maintenance of our core capabilities carried on.
+Making sure the the jobs posting page was workinga nd encouraging new submissions as well as working through old posts and closing them on a yearly basis.
+Ensuring the community is maintained is about as impactful as you can get in small, community led open source projects.

 ## Outputs